Leonard Chang: TV writing

 Chang was a writer and Executive Producer for the FX series Snowfall.
 He was also a writer/producer for Justified, based on various works by Elmore Leonard.
 He has received "written by" credits on the Justified episodes: "Burned" (2015), "Sounding" (2015), "Wrong Roads" (2014), "Peace of Mind" (2013) and "The Hatchet Tour" (2013).
 He has been a staff writer/story editor/co-producer on 39 other Justified episodes.
 He also appeared in the 2014 Justified episode "Wrong Roads" as a bartender.

 Chang was a staff writer for the NBC show Awake.
 He has served as a staff writer for over 12 episodes and has received "written by" credits for the episodes "Turtles All The Way Down" (2012), "Say Hello To My Little Friend" (2012), and "Nightswimming" (2012).

+He was recently an Executive Producer and Showrunner for the Netflix comedy The Vince Staples Show.

 Film writing

-Chang has written a number of feature film screenplays, including adaptations of his novels Over The Shoulder and Dispatches from the Cold (for Canary Films), for the Sundance Producer's Lab.
+Chang has written a number of feature film screenplays, including adaptations of his novels Over The Shoulder and Dispatches from the Cold (for Canary Films), and Triplines.